junxit/us-congress-bills-116/metadata.md

 - 2019-05-15 — Mr. Grijalva moved to suspend the rules and pass the bill.
 - 2019-05-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 323 - 96 (Roll no. 208). (text: CR H3813)
 - 2019-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 323 - 96 (Roll no. 208).(text: CR H3813)
+- 2019-05-16 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.